getsentry/sentry-native/README.md

-- The crashpad backend on macOS currently has no support for notifying the crashing process, and can thus not properly terminate sessions or call the registered `before_send` hook.
+- The crashpad backend on macOS currently has no support for notifying the crashing process, and can thus not properly terminate sessions or call the registered `before_send` or `on_crash` hook.
 It will also lose any events that have been queued for sending at time of crash.
+- The crashpad backend on Windows has support for fast-fail crashes which by-pass SEH.
+This is made possible by registering a WER module that notifies the `crashpad_handler` of such a crash and allows it to send a minidump to sentry.
+But since SEH is by-passed, the application local exception handler is no longer invoked, which also means that for these kinds of crashes `before_send` and `on_crash` will not be invoked before sending a the minidump.

 ## Development